Trade Gold Trading

 Gold Example:

-If for 1 dollar the broker gives you 100
+If for $1 the broker provides you 100

 $1,000 * 100 = $100,000

-Now you control $100,000 of Capital after leverage
+Now you control $100,000 of Capital after applying leverage

-Most new traders ask what leverage is best for 2,000 dollars, or $5,000 dollars, or $10,000 account? - Best leverage ratio to choose when opening a live account is 100:1 & not 500:1.
+Most new traders ask what leverage is best for 2,000 dollars, or $5,000 dollars, or $10,000 trading account? - Best leverage ratio to choose when opening a live account is 100:1 & not 500:1.

-What's XAUUSD Margin?
+What's XAUUSD Gold Margin?

-XAUUSD Margin is the amount of money required by your broker so as to allow you to continue gold trading with the borrowed amount - leveraged amount.
+XAU USD Margin is the amount of money required by your broker so as to allow you to continue gold trading with the borrowed amount - leveraged amount.

 Example of how to calculate xauusd leverage and margin:

-If leverage ratio = 100:1
+If leverage option = 100:1

-XAUUSD Margin required = 1 %
+XAU/USD Margin required = 1 %

 (1/100 *100= 1%)

-(Simplify - your gold capital is $1,000 - after leverage you control $100,000 - $1,000 is what percent of $100,000 - it is 1%) that is your gold margin requirement for your trading account.
+(Simplify - your gold capital is $1,000 - after leverage you control $100,000 - $1,000 is what percent of $100,000? - it is 1%) that is your xau/usd margin requirement for your trading account.

 What is Gold Leverage for Beginners? - Do You Have to Use Leverage in Gold?